carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It supports eventually consistent and strongly consistent reads (eventual consistency is default).
   - Eventual Consistent Read (Default): Consistency across data within a second, meaning the response might not reflect the results of a just completed write operation, but if you repeat the read request again it should return the updated data (Best Read Performance).
   - Strongly Consistent Reads: Returns the latest data.
 Results should reflect all writes that received a successful response prior to that read!
+- Use Case: An IoT sensor is being rolled out to thousands of a company’s existing customers.
+The sensors will stream high volumes of data each second to a central location.
+A solution must be designed to ingest and store the data for analytics.
+The solution must provide near-real time performance and millisecond responsiveness.
+  - Ingest the data into an Amazon Kinesis Data Stream.
+Process the data with an AWS Lambda function and then store the data in Amazon DynamoDB.

 #### Streams